DWR to conduct upcoming administrative checkpoints to help prevent the spread of quagga mussels

 By state law, DWR officials are authorized to conduct administrative checkpoints on various roadways throughout the year to help prevent the spread of quagga mussels.
 These are different than mandatory inspection stations at waterbodies and other areas because all vehicles — not just those transporting watercraft — will be directed off the road.
 Then, the vehicles towing or hauling watercraft are directed to a separate area for inspections.

-The administrative checkpoints for this year will be held on the following dates and locations:
+The administrative checkpoints for this year will be held at the exiting fee booth area of the Glen Canyon National Recreation Area near Bullfrog on state Route 276 on the following dates:

 "There are many reasons why we've been able to contain quagga mussels to just Lake Powell," Bruce Johnson, DWR aquatic invasive species statewide operations lieutenant, said.
 "Getting the necessary funding for the Aquatic Invasive Species program has been a huge component, as well as our partnerships with local water managers and other organizations.
-Our program includes inspection stations and administrative checkpoints, very dedicated staff educating the public about these invasive species and an aggressive law enforcement effort.
+Our program includes inspection stations and administrative checkpoints, our new dip tank method for decontaminating, very dedicated staff educating the public about these invasive species and an aggressive law enforcement effort.
 The majority of boaters have also been very compliant and great to work with.
 Without public support, we can't succeed in this effort."

 Residents and non-residents transporting any watercraft are required to stop at the checkpoints and inspection stations.

 What counts as a "watercraft" and would require someone to stop?

 Watercraft includes the following:

 - Motorboats and sailboats

 - Trailers and vehicles that go into the water on a boat ramp